 Your personal statement is your chance to write about why you want to study the course of your choice.
 This can be a daunting task, but there are various resources and tools available to help you begin and guide you through the process.

-Your statement is first read by an 'Admissions Tutor', part of their role is to assess applications.
-They may then pass your application on to academic staff for a second opinion or further consideration
+Your statement is first read by an 'Admissions Tutor', to assess applications.
+They may then pass your application on to academic staff for a second opinion or further consideration.

 If you would like to discuss Personal Statements or get feedback on a draft, speak with your personal tutor or an adviser from the Careers and Employability team.